 It is a banpaal – a boundary marker of the city of Amsterdam.
 At one German mile (7,4 km) from the city gates, these obelisks marked the limit of city jurisdiction.
 Exiles who passed them, back into the jurisdiction, faced execution.

-pass on the opposite bank the ‘Rembrandt windmill’.
+cycle on towards Amsterdam, and pass on the opposite bank the ‘Rembrandt windmill’.

 Hundreds of tourists arrive here every day in summer.
 Rembrandt did indeed sketch here, and there is a statue of him sketching, but he never saw this windmill – it was moved here, from the other side of the city.

 5 km after Ouderkerk, pass under the bridges of the ring motorway, the ring metro, and the Schiphol-Almere rail line.

 The area ahead is surprisingly undeveloped, with Volkstuinen, allotment gardens.
 The river bank itself is overgrown, there are houseboats behind the trees.
 There are plans to develop this area, but they are strongly opposed by the Volkstuinen associations.

 pass the rowing club Poseidon, and then you are back at the river bank.
 Ahead is the viaduct of the Utrechtse Brug, the start of the motorway to Utrecht.

 go under this viaduct, on the cycle path nearest the river (cycle sign for Centrum).
 The cycle path then rises to a cycle viaduct.

 The towers ahead are beside Amstel station, on the former Omval: compare Rembrandt’s view from the north with the present.